pasqal-io/Pulser/CONTRIBUTING.md

     ```bash
     git push origin branch-name-here
     ```

 6. Once you're happy with your changes, go over to [Pulser's repo page](https://github.com/pasqal-io/Pulser) and start a new Pull Request from `USERNAME:branch-name-here` to `pasqal-io:master`.
 Before you do this, make sure your code is obeying the [continuous integration requirements](#continuous-integration-requirements).

 7. At this point, you've successfully started the review process.
 The code reviewers might ask you to perform some changes, which you should push to your local branch in the same way you've done before.
-You'll see they'll automatically show up in your open PR everyime you do this.
+You'll see they'll automatically show up in your open PR every time you do this.

 ## Continuous Integration Requirements